damiench/gulpDev/README.md

 gulp
 rimraf

-for start user npm run start:dev
+for start use npm run start:dev